andersonbcdefg/cramBERT/README.md

 Links are in the text above.
 I'll put a full bibliography here when I get a chance.

 # Acknowledgments
 Special thanks to Jonas Geiping, an author of the Cramming paper who was exceptionally helpful and kind in answering my questions about the paper, code, and training details.
+I also owe thanks to Andrej Karpathy and Phil Wang (`lucidrains` on GitHub), whose clear Transformer implementations have been a huge help in understanding how to build one myself.
+I learned and borrowed so many tricks from reading their code—you should do the same!